 Please keep in mind that these are very rough estimates.
 For a more accurate look at your potential production, we recommend getting a couple of solar quotes from reputable companies.
-We design your system based on your consumption so you can get everything you need out of your investment.

 Do I Need a Battery to Store My Extra Power?

-Your utility company offers net Metering programs as a more affordable storage option.
+Your utility company offers net metering programs as a more affordable storage option.
 You still get to use all the energy produced by your system first, but the excess can now be sent to the grid—and in return, you’ll receive credits.
-These credits are usually worth the same rate that you pay and will be deducted from your future power bills.
+These credits are usually worth the same rate that you pay and will be deducted from future power bills.
 We recommend contacting your utility company to get more familiar with their specific Net Metering policies.

 What Affects Solar Production?

 Two households with the same size systems can have different production outputs.
-Most solar installers will offer you a production estimate with their quote, which is meant to give you an idea of how much power your system is expected to produce every year.
+Most solar installers will offer you a production estimate with your quote, which is meant to give you an idea of how much power your system is expected to produce every year.